-The following resources may help a local government in planning for and conducting more efficient and productive public meetings.
+The following resources may help local governments in planning for and conducting more efficient and productive public meetings.

-- AWC and MRSC: The Mayor and Councilmember's Handbook – This handbook addresses, among other things, council meetings
+- AWC and MRSC: The Mayor and Councilmember Handbook (2023) – This handbook addresses, among other things, council meetings.

-- Strategies for Creating a More Collaborative, Effective Council (2011) — This article distills lessons learned from mayors and councilmembers who attended an ILG-led workshop on how to help local government leadership collaborate better
+- Strategies for Creating a More Collaborative, Effective Council – This article distills lessons learned from mayors and council members who attended an ILG-led workshop on how to help local government leadership collaborate more effectively.

-- Public Administration Review: The Rituals of Public Meetings (2010) — This essay explores how public meeting rituals may produce very real impacts on participants and pragmatic outcomes
+- Public Administration Review: The Rituals of Public Meetings (2010) – This essay explores how public meeting rituals may impact participants and pragmatic outcomes.

 Local governments are sometimes required by state law to hold public hearings.
 The resources below may help in understanding and following proper hearing procedure.